-TABLE 1: SPECIFIED EXPOSURE CONTROL METHODS WHEN WORKING WITH MATERIALS CONTAINING CRYSTALLINE SILICA Equipment / Task Engineering and Work Practice Control Methods Required Respiratory Protection and Minimum Assigned Protection Factor (APF) $\leq$ 4 hours /shift > 4 hours /shift (xviii) Heavy equipment and utility vehicles for tasks such as grading and Apply water and/or dust suppressants as necessary to minimize dust emissions.
-OR None None excavating but not including: demolishing, abrading, or fracturing silica- containing materials When the equipment operator is the only employee engaged in the task, operate equipment from within an enclosed cab.
+TABLE 1: SPECIFIED EXPOSURE CONTROL METHODSWHEN WORKING WITH MATERIALS CONTAINING CRYSTALLINE SILICA Equipment / Task Engineering and Work Practice Control Methods Required Respiratory Protection and Minimur Assigned Protection Fac (APF) \leq 4 hours /shift > 4 hours /shift (xviii) Heavy equipment and utility vehicles for tasks such Apply water and/or dust suppressants as necessary to minimize dust emissions.
+None None as grading and excavating but not OR including: demolishing, abrading, or fracturing silica- containing materials When the equipment operator is the only employee engaged in the task, operate equipment from within an enclosed cab.
 None None

-Bradbury Stamm Construction - Safety Directive Safety Directive # 027-00 Original Issue Date: 03/16/2020 Rev
+Bradbury Stamm Construction - Safety Directive

+Safety Directive # 027-04

+Original Issue Date: 03/16/2020

+Revision Date: 11/23/2021

-INFECTIOUS DISEASE PREPAREDNESS PROGRAM - (INITIATIVE RELATED TO SEASONAL FLU ANDCOVID-19 OUTBREAK 2020)
+INFECTIOUS DISEASE PREPAREDNESS PROGRAM - (INITIATIVE RELATED TO SEASONAL FLU AND COVID-19)

-To provide guidance and direction on the best practices during times of heightened virus risk at construction jobsites and to comply with NM DOH Public Heath orders mandating "Social Distancing".
+To provide guidance and direction on the best practices during times of heightened virus risk at construction jobsites and to comply with NMDOH Public Heath orders mandating "Social Distancing".
 NMOHSB may consider issuing General Duty Citations for violations of COVID-19 DOH-4-6 Public Health Order and this Safety Directive.

-It is critical to following guidelines as may be issued by the CDC in order to protect our Employees, Owners, Subcontractors and the Public during times of heightened risk from Infectious Diseases including but not limited to the COVID-19 Virus and seasonal flu.
+It is critical to following guidelines issued by the CDC or local authorities in order to protect our Employees, Owners, Subcontractors and the Public during times of heightened risk from Infectious Diseases including but not limited to the COVID-19 Virus and seasonal flu.
 The CDC website should always be viewed as a primary source of information (www.cdc.gov).